chinapedia/wikipedia.abstract.en/Page/Printer_(computing).md

-HP_Laserjet_5_DN_1.jpg printer]] Nintendo_PocketPrinter.JPG, a thermal printer released as a peripheral for the Nintendo Game Boy]] Epson_Wide_Carriage_9-pin_printer_-_with_legal_paper_8.5x14.jpg, designed for wide paper, shown with legal paper.
+printer]] , a thermal printer released as a peripheral for the Nintendo Game Boy]] , designed for wide paper, shown with legal paper.
 Wide carriage printers were often used in the field of businesses, to print accounting records on tractor-feed paper.
-They were also called "132-column printers".]]
-Printer.ogv while printing a page.]]
+They were also called "132-column printers".]] while printing a page.]]

 In computing, a PRINTER is a peripheral device which makes a persistent representation of graphics or text on paper.[1]
 While most output is human-readable, bar code printers are an example of an expanded use for printers.[2]